Suk022/Solar-System/README.md

 ## Deployment Notes

-If you're deploying to Netlify, Vercel, or GitHub Pages:
+If you're deploying to Netlify, Vercel etc:

 Set your VITE_NASA_API_KEY as an environment variable in the hosting dashboard.